bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 This line has six fields and two of them are not part of vm_area_struct: device number(fd:01) and inode number(834677674).
 -   `vm_start`, `vm_end`
-    7fcf9136d000 is the beginning address of the memory area 7fcf9936d000 is the end address of the memory area
+    7fcf9136d000 is the beginning address of the memory area 7fcf9936d000 is the end address of the memory area.
 -   `vm_file`
     /opt/umon/prometheus-data/chunks_head/000061 is the pointer to the associated file structure.
 -   `vm_pgoff`
-    00000000 is the offset of the area within the file;
+    00000000 is the offset of the area within the file.
 -  `pgprot_t`
-   r--s defines access permissions of the memory area.
+   `r--s` defines access permissions of the memory area.
 The suffix s means this area is "shared".
-This means changes to that area will be written back to the file and be visible to all processes. r-- means this area is read-only, the second placeholder is for w(write) and the third id for x(execute).
+This means changes to that area will be written back to the file and be visible to all processes.
+   `r--` means this area is read-only, the second placeholder is for w(write) and the third id for x(execute).
 This permission shows that this Prometheus memory-mapped file is read-only and shared.
 -   `vm_flags`
     a set of flags, not shown in the output.
 -   `vm_ops`
-    a set of working functions for this area, not shown in the output
+    a set of working functions for this area, not shown in the output.
 -   `vm_next`, `vm_prev`
-    memory areas of umon are chained by a list structure,not shown in the output
+    memory areas of umon are chained by a list structure,not shown in the output.

-So far, we have learned that Prometheus maps multiple files under the `prometheus-data` folder(it should have been "data", but umon uses"prometheus-data"), what are these files and why they're memory-mapped?
+So far, we have learned that Prometheus maps multiple files under the `prometheus-data` folder, what are these files and why they're memory-mapped?
 To explain it, some basic prometheus 101 knowledge needs to be clarified.

 ## How Prometheus persists its data